SanderMertens/flecs/docs/Queries.md

 });
 ```

-The scenarios described so far are in the sweetspot of cached queries, where their performance is amongst the fastest of any ECS implementation.
+The scenarios described so far are in the sweet spot of cached queries, where their performance is amongst the fastest of any ECS implementation.
 To build games that perform well however, it also helps to know when cached queries perform badly:

 - Cached queries do not perform well when they are repeatedly created and destroyed, or when they are only used a handful of times.
 The overhead of initializing the query cache and the cost of keeping it up to date would be many times higher than using a filter.